 EARTHSYS 112 ENGR 90 URBANST 163 URBANST 164 ECON 155 Level Introductory Introductory Intermediate Intermediate Advanced Focus, Skills Policy, Urban History Basic natural science

 Policy, Sustainability, Land-use Planning

 Students interested in sustainable urban food production:

 EARTHSYS 112 EARTHSYS 10 EARTHSYS 105 URBANST 164 CEE 165C Level Introductory Introductory Intermediate Intermediate Advanced Focus, Skills Policy, Urban History Environmental Science, Policy Agriculture, Food Systems, Urban Planning Policy, Planning, Sustainability Environmental Engineering, Economics, Policy

 Students interested in urban design and sustainable buildings:

-EARTHSYS 112 CEE 100 URBANST 163 URBANST 164 CEE 176A Levels Introductory Introductory Intermediate Intermediate Advanced Focus, Skills Policy, Urban History Civil Engineering, Project Management Policy, Land-use Planning Policy, Planning, Sustainability Engineering
+EARTHSYS 112 CEE 100 URBANST 163 URBANST 164 CEE 176A Levels Introductory Introductory Intermediate Intermediate Advanced Focus, Skills Policy, Urban History Civil Engineering, Project Management Policy, Sustainability, Land-use Planning Policy, Planning, Sustainability Engineering